sez11a/liferay-docs/en/discover/portal/articles/210-setting-up/01-system-settings/02-config-files/01-creating-config-files.markdown

 In a clustered environment, each node needs the same configuration values for each entry.
 For example, all nodes should use the same *Blogs* configuration settings.
-To accomplish this, deploy a `.config` file to *one* node.
-An internal system applies the change to all nodes in the cluster.
+To accomplish this, deploy copies of the same `.config` file to each node's `[Liferay Home]/osgi/configs` folder.